 A parent bringing a child into the world has a responsibility to protect and care for that child.
 This responsibility forms an unspoken agreement between parent and child.
 The child looks to the parent to prioritize their well-being, and they typically trust their parents entirely — until the parent lets them down.

-In a romantic relationship, you might not need your partner to survive, but you probably depend on them for love, emotional support, and companionship.
+In a romantic relationship, you might not need your partner to survive.
+But you probably depend on them for love, emotional support, and companionship.

 These relationships also rest on agreements — the boundaries defining the relationship.
 Partners in a monogamous relationship, for example, generally have some shared understanding of what defines cheating and agree to trust each other not to cheat.
+A partner who cheats betrays the terms of that understanding.

 The trauma of betrayal can affect physical and mental health, but the specific effects can vary depending on the type of trauma.
 Keep in mind that not everyone experiences trauma in the same way, either.